EJTH/SLinkedIn/README.md

 Use SimpleLinkedIn::setTokenData('USER_TOKEN') to reuse a stored token BEFORE calling authorize()!
 When reusing tokens its important to try {} catch calls to fetch() and check if the response status code is 401 and then reauthorize a token if that happens.
-For more info on the subject check out [the reusing tokens example](examples/reusing-tokens.php) for more info.
+For more info on the subject check see [the reusing tokens example](examples/reusing-tokens.php).

 JSON vs XML
 =========